kinow/autosubmit/docs/source/usage/new_job.rst

   the previous "SIM" job to finish, you have to add "DEPENDENCIES = SIM-1"

-* SELECT_CHUNKS (optional) : by default, Autosubmit jobs depends on all dependencies chunks (if parent job RUNNING == chunk) , with this parameter you will be able to  select the ones that you want.
+* SELECT_CHUNKS (optional) : by default, Autosubmit jobs depends on all dependencies chunks (if parent job RUNNING == chunk) , with this parameter you will be able to  select the ones that you want, you can watch some examples at the bottom of this page.

 For jobs running in HPC platforms, usually you have to provide information about processors, wallclock times and more .
 To do this use: